isomerpages/imda-tradetrust/_solution/Business Solution Provider.md

 <br>Partner with anyone, regardless of technology capability, to drive efficiency
 and lower cost of business.</p>
 <p></p>
-<p>TradeTrust is system, semantic/data and transmission agnostic.</p>
+<p>TradeTrust is system-, semantic/data format- and transmission agnostic.</p>
 <p>• <u>System agnostic</u>: Almost any system can integrate the TradeTrust
 software components to acquire the functionalities of TradeTrust.
 <br>• <u>Semantic/data format agnostic:</u> You can freely choose from data